 Along the lines of the TBR, there is one more point to consider.
 Since the Torsen differential is a torque multiplier, some resistance in the gearing is necessary to make this happen.
 If a wheel becomes airborne, it then loses any of that resistance and the TBR will essentially be zero for that wheel.
 This is actually the case for the T-2, but to combat the issue, Torsen developed the T-2R.

-Note: Ford Racing now states their T31H is not compatible with IRS housings.
-To the best of my knowledge, there is only one T-2R for the Ford 8.8" differential, which mates to both independent and solid rear ends (there is also a 28-spline version available under a different part number).
-This was also confirmed through conversations with the guys at both Torsen as well as MM.
-What may have been done to the T31H limiting it to a solid axle is something I have yet to figure out, but be aware of that if you intend to purchase one through FRPP.
+Note: Ford Racing states their T31H is not compatible with IRS housings for some reason.
+There is only one T-2R for the Ford 8.8" differential, which mates to both independent and solid rear ends (there is also a 28-spline version available under a different part number).
+This was also confirmed through conversations with the guys at both Torsen as well as MM, but I do not know why Ford Racing adds that stipulation since plenty of us use them with great results.